ianxm/tracker/README.markdown

 ### graphs

-tracker can generate graphs with the help of gnuplot.  by default tracker will pop up a graph using ImageMagick (if it is found) otherwise using gnuplot's native plotter.
-ImageMagick looks a bit nicer.
+tracker can generate graphs with the help of gnuplot.  the `graph` command will result in a graph popping up in gnuplot's native plotter.

 the graph command works the same way as the log command.  the following command will produce a graph of average tv watching per